Order the spring issue here

 Information totalitarianism

-Self Straight?: The companies behind platforms, smartphones and the Internet of Things are constantly tracking all our movements.
+Self Straight?
+The companies behind platforms, smartphones and the Internet of Things continuously track all our movements.
 With a digital footprint, one can determine a person's access to credit, transportation, social services or health care.
 We lose our individual freedom and autonomy.

 The value of man in the unemployed society

-LIFE: How are we going to be able to live a meaningful life in a world without work, where everything is automated and education no longer leads to work?
+LIFE: How can we manage to live a meaningful life in a world without work, where everything is automated and education no longer leads to work?

 At full speed into an ecological cul-de-sac

-5G: It is not documented that 5G is safe.
-On the contrary, 5G will amplify the damage we have all inflicted on the biosphere and life on Earth.
+5G-rule: It is not documented that 5G is safe.
+On the contrary, 5G will reinforce the damage we have already inflicted on the biosphere and life on Earth.

 With the people as the client